KevinWongCS/demo-repo/README.md

 ## Terms
-directory => folder\
+* directory => folder\
-terminal or Command line => Interface for text commands\
+* terminal or Command line => Interface for text commands\
-CLI => command line interface\
+* CLI => command line interface\
-cd => change directory\
+* cd => change directory\
-code Editor => Word Processor for writing code\
+* code Editor => Word Processor for writing code\
-repository => Project, or the folder/place where your project is kept
+* repository => Project, or the folder/place where your project is kept

 ## Git commands
-clone => bring a repo that is hosted remotely into a folder on your local pc\
+* clone => bring a repo that is hosted remotely into a folder on your local pc
-add => track your files and changes in git\
+* add => track your files and changes in git
-* git add . tracks all files that have been changed\
+   * git add . tracks all files that have been changed
-* or\
+   * or
-* git add <filename> to track that specific file or folder\
+   * git add <filename> to track that specific file or folder
-git status => list status of tracked and untracked files\
+* git status => list status of tracked and untracked files
-commit => save your files in git\
+* commit => save your files in git
-* changes are made to the .git foler locally push => upload git commits to a remote repo, like github, bitbucket....etc\
+   * changes are made to the .git foler locally
+* push => upload git commits to a remote repository, like github, bitbucket....etc
-pull => down changes from remote repo to your local machine, the opposite of push
+* pull => down changes from remote repo to your local machine, the opposite of push

 note: md = markdown text